netcamo/assignment-3-1011331/reports/Assignment-1-Report.md

 the analytics (if no window, then why), (iii) what could cause out-of-order data/records with your selected data in your running example, and (iv) will watermarks be needed or not, explain why.
 Explain these aspects and give examples.*

+i) In BTS data  we already have event_time  so we can associate this time with stream data when doing the analytics.
+In case that we don't have this event_time we could then choose receiving time to FLink or queue as our timestamp. which in real situation wouldn't differ much from event_time unless some of components go down for big amount of time.

+ii)  For our purpose we can use tumbling windows of Flink with specified window size. for example we could specify window size of 10 mins and thus we could perform oour batch analysis on that window.

+iii) Our bts data is not ordered by time thus the data is already out of order.
+This out of order can also be increased because of some in process irregularities (some components going down for any reason ).

+iv) TODO

-4. *List performance metrics which would be important for the streaming analytics for your tenant cases.
+1. *List performance metrics which would be important for the streaming analytics for your tenant cases.
 For each metric, explain its definition, how to measure it in your analytics/platform and why it is important for the analytics of the tenant.*